stripe/stripe-identity-react-native/README.md

 - Run this command from root folder
   - `yarn bootstrap`
-- Run example app on a specific device
+- Run example app on a specific simulator/emulator
   - `yarn example ios`
   - or
   - `yarn example android`